RebeccaVandeWater/fs-journal/notes/06-mvc.md

-    - THEN in the appState, you will want to load values so that the things that you want to save are called as soon as the page loads. myGachamons = loadState('myGachamons', [Gachamon]) This uses the key of myGachamons, and then tells you what kind of data type this is (an object in an array)
+    - THEN in the appState, you will want to load values so that the things that you want to save are called as soon as the page loads. myGachamons = loadState('myGachamons', [Gachamon]) This uses the key of myGachamons, and then tells you what kind of data type this is (an object in an array) If you don't provide a data type, it just returns your information as a string (because that is how it is stored in local storage).
+That will likely not work in the code you made in most cases, so that is why you would provide [], or something similar.
+This puts the objects pulled out into an array so that it is read the way that you made them.

     - LAST load the appState data in the controller so that when you refresh, it already appears.

+    - The syntax is ('where you want to save', what you want to save)

+#SECTION - Dynamically Saving Content
+- All information put into the DOM has a value, denoted with .value

+- You can save that by putting an id on the form section that a user can change, then you can getElementById by saving it in a variable.

+- After that, you can create a new function that passes in that variable and set the information in your object equal to that variable.

+-

 #SECTION - MVC Functions